Ondansetron is an anti-sickness medicine.

 - You may find that inserting the suppository is easier if you squat or bend forward.

-- Using a finger, gently push the suppository pointed end first into your back passage (rectum).
+- Using a finger, gently push the suppository into your back passage (rectum).

 - Remove your finger and then remain still for a little while to help you hold the suppository in place.